Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Comparisons

 In Figure~\ref{fig:geotail}(c), a comparison is made for the \texttt{GSE} reference system.
 To transform a vector from \texttt{GEI} to \texttt{GSE}, two rotations are required: a rotation around \texttt{GEI}$_X$ to align Earth's equator with the ecliptic plane and a rotation around the \texttt{GEI}$_Z$ axis (as it is after the first rotation) to orient \texttt{GEI}$_X$ to point to center of the Sun.
 These two angles are the obliquity of the ecliptic and the ecliptic longitude of the Sun, respectively (\citeA{Hapgood1992}).

 In Figure~\ref{fig:geotail}(d), a comparison is made for the \texttt{GSM} reference system.
 A vector in the \texttt{GSE} reference system is transformed to \texttt{GSM} by an angle that depends on the orientation of the North geomagnetic pole (\citeA{Russell1971}; \citeA{Hapgood1992}).
 The primary uncertainty is how the orientation of the North geomagnetic pole, which has an average yearly change of ${\sim}0.04^\circ$, is computed.
-If both SSCWeb and CDAWeb computed the \texttt{GSM} ephemerides based on a transform from \texttt{GSE}, we could conclude that the observed $\Delta \theta$ are due to the use of different locations of the North geomagnetic pole.
+If both SSCWeb and CDAWeb computed the \texttt{GSM} positions based on a transform from \texttt{GSE}, we could conclude that the observed $\Delta \theta$ are due to the use of different locations of the North geomagnetic pole.
 However, the maximum $\Delta \theta \simeq 0.37^\circ$ is much larger than the average yearly angular change in Earth's dipole $Z$ axis of ${\sim}0.04^\circ$.

-In Figure~\ref{fig:mms-2}, a comparison is made between data from SSCWeb, CDAWeb, and the JPL Horizons web service \cite{JPLHorizons}, which provides ephemerides for some of the spacecraft available from SSCWeb.
-The CDAWeb dataset is \texttt{MMS2\_EPD-EIS\_SRVY\_L2\_ELECTRONENERGY}.
-The JPL Horizons web service provides ephemerides in the \texttt{ICRF} reference frame (the version of \texttt{ICRF} is not documented), and \texttt{SunPy} is used to transform it to other reference frames.
+In Figure~\ref{fig:mms-2}, a comparison is made between data from SSCWeb, CDAWeb, and the JPL Horizons web service \cite{JPLHorizons}, which provides positions for some of the spacecraft available from SSCWeb.
+The CDAWeb dataset is MMS2\_EPD-EIS\_SRVY\_L2 \_ELECTRONENERGY.
+The JPL Horizons web service provides positions in the \texttt{ICRF} reference frame (the version of \texttt{ICRF} is not documented), and SunPy is used to transform it to other reference frames.

 Figure~\ref{fig:mms-2}a shows that the $\Delta \mathbf{r}$ between \texttt{GSE} locations from CDAWeb and SSCWeb match to within ${\sim}3$~km, which is much larger than expected by numerical precision but smaller than the closest separation distance of MMS spacecraft of ${\sim}7$~km \cite{NASA2016}.
-Figure~\ref{fig:mms-2}b shows that there are larger differences for \texttt{GSM}.